 To achieve this, there are ten principles of material handling that everyone involved in the process should follow, whether reviewing existing methods or looking at new processes.
 They include:

 Identifying what needs to be moved and how.

-Understanding how or if processes can be standardised.
+Understanding how or if processes can be standardized.

-This involves minimising human effort and physical involvement.
+This involves minimizing human effort and physical involvement.

-Assessing tasks to minimise physical strain and fatigue.
+Assessing tasks to minimize physical strain and fatigue.

 Can materials or loads be consolidated into a single load?

 Maximizing the use of available space for handling and storage.